Pokawa/dismon/README.md

 ### wait

-Broadcast WAIT message with variable name.
-Unlock monitor and wait for NOTIFY signal.
-Upon Notify signal broadcast UNWAIT message with variable name and perform lock action.
-Upon WAIT / UNWAIT message receiving monitor adds / removes sender to / from variable queue.
+Broadcast _WAIT_ message with variable name.
+Unlock monitor and wait for _NOTIFY_ signal.
+Upon _NOTIFY_ signal broadcast UNWAIT message with variable name and perform lock action.
+Upon _WAIT_ / _UNWAIT_ message receiving monitor adds / removes sender to / from variable queue.

 ### notify one / all

-Send NOTIFY signal to first client / all clients on variable queue.
+Send _NOTIFY_ signal to first client / all clients on variable queue.

 ### sync

-Broadcast SYNC signal, and wait for all STATE responses.
-STATE response consist of version number and serialised state.
+Broadcast _SYNC_ signal, and wait for all _STATE_ responses. _STATE_ response consist of version number and serialised state.
-If STATE with the highest version number has higher version that local version then apply it locally.
+If _STATE_ with the highest version number has higher version that local version then apply it locally.

 ## Compilation